-Maintain Professional Conduct Both in the Classroom and Online: The classroom is a professional environment where academic debate and learning take place.
+Maintain Professional Conduct: The classroom is a professional environment where academic debate and learning take place.
 I will make every effort to make this environment safe for you to share your opinions, ideas, and beliefs.
-In return, you are expected to respect the opinions, ideas, and beliefs of other students-both in the face-
+In return, you are expected to respect the opinions, ideas, and beliefs of other students-both in the face-to-face classroom and online communication.
+Students have the right and privilege to learn in the class, free from harassment and disruption.
+The course follows the standards set in the Student Code of Conduct, and students are subject to disciplinary action for violation of that code.
+If your behavior does not follow the course etiquette standards stated below, the grade you receive for a posting may suffer.
+I reserve the right to remove any discussion messages that display inappropriate language or content.

-Online Post Etiquette:
+Online communication etiquette:

 - Offensive language or rudeness will not be tolerated.
-Discuss ideas, not the person. - Avoid cluttering your messages with excessive emphasis (stars, arrows, exclamations). - If you are responding to a message, include the relevant part of the original message in your reply, or make sure to refer to the original's contents so as to avoid confusion; - Be specific and clear, especially when asking questions. - Use standard punctuation and capitalization.
-Using all UPPERCASE characters gives the appearance of shouting and makes the message less legible; - Remember that not all readers have English as their native language, so make allowances for possible misunderstandings and unintended discourtesies.
+Discuss ideas, not the person. - Avoid cluttering your messages with excessive emphasis (stars, arrows, exclamations). - If you are responding to a message, include the relevant part of the original message in your reply, or make sure to refer to the original's contents to avoid confusion. - Be specific and clear, especially when asking questions. - Use standard punctuation and capitalization.
+Using all UPPERCASE characters gives the appearance of shouting and makes the message less legible. - Remember that not all readers have English as their native language, so make allowances for possible misunderstandings and unintended discourtesies.